 We have created a new daily schedule that, based on our research, is suited to Virtual School.
 Teachers will deliver content electronically, using Google functions (docs, forms, etc.) and Zoom, a platform for face to face interaction.
 Teachers will be testing Zoom in class today and we will use tomorrow as a test day to get everyone up to speed on the platform.

 We have created five Cohort Groups and assigned each student to a group.
 The Cohort Groups will be led by senior administrators: Mollie Mowat, Laura Turnbull, Sara Hall-Kennedy, Janet Harrison, and me.
 We will be the point person for students and parents for the duration of Virtual School.
 We will check in with you every school day and be available to answer questions, troubleshoot, and provide support.

-Educational Adventures Week (March 30-April 3) has been cancelled, but Virtual School will be in session in its place.
-This will no doubt disappoint students, but we would like to keep school going that week so we can use those days later in the spring for fun excursions.
-If your child is planning on visiting colleges during this week, we will be in touch.
+Educational Adventures Week (March 30-April 3) has been canceled, but Virtual School will be in session in its place.
+This will no doubt disappoint students, but we would like to keep the school going that week so we can use those days later in the spring for fun excursions.
+If your child is planning on visiting colleges this week, we will be in touch.
 If you would still like them to travel that week, we will figure out how to manage missed work.
 We recognize that college visits may be a priority and we will ensure that students do not suffer any academic setbacks or penalties.

 The Feather the Nest Fundraiser, scheduled for Saturday, March 21, has been postponed.
 We will be in touch with details about rescheduling.

 This is probably not an exhaustive list; much remains to be discovered about how this will work.
 As I said, we will be in regular contact, and please don’t hesitate to reach out with questions VIA EMAIL.
 We may not be available on the school phone line.

 Finally, our current plan is to resume on-site classes on Monday, April 11.
 We have no idea how realistic a goal this is, but we can hope!